friendly-bits/geoip-shell/README.md

 `geoip-shell configure -l <["ip_addresses"]|auto|none>`

+LAN addresses can only be configured when geoblocking mode for at least one direction is set to `whitelist`.
+Otherwise there is no need to whitelist LAN addresses.
+Also whitelisting LAN addresses is typically only needed if the machine has no dedicated WAN network interfaces.
+Otherwise you should apply geoblocking only to those WAN interfaces, so traffic from your LAN to the machine will bypass the geoblocking filter without any special rules for that.

 `auto` will automatically detect LAN subnets (only use this if the machine has no dedicated WAN interfaces). `none` removes previously set LAN ip addresses.
-This is only needed when using geoip-shell in whitelist mode, and typically only if the machine has no dedicated WAN network interfaces.
-Otherwise you should apply geoblocking only to those WAN interfaces, so traffic from your LAN to the machine will bypass the geoblocking filter.

 **To enable or change the automatic update schedule:** `geoip-shell configure -s <"schedule_expression">`